StarRocks/starrocks/docs/data_source/catalog/unified_catalog.md

 ## Drop a table from a unified catalog

-Similar to the internal tables of StarRocks, if you have the [DROP](../../administration/privilege_item.md#table) privilege on tables in a unified catalog, you can use the [DROP TABLE](../../sql-reference/sql-statements/data-definition/DROP_TABLE.md) statement to drop a Hive table from that catalog.
+Similar to the internal tables of StarRocks, if you have the [DROP](../../administration/privilege_item.md#table) privilege on a table created within a unified catalog, you can use the [DROP TABLE](../../sql-reference/sql-statements/data-definition/DROP_TABLE.md) statement to drop that table.

 > **NOTE**
 >